 So, what did we eat from the Vegan launch?

 The Vegan Taster menu, lunched for veganuary, was a set menu.
 It is 3 courses, and the price is £12.95 pp. I had a look at the standard menu to, and was pleasantly surprised to see that there was a fair bit of vegan food on offer on their usual menu anyway.
-If you like a plant based or vegetarian diet, I would recommend baring this chain in mind as the choices were plentiful.
+If you like a plant based or vegetarian diet, this vegan menu at Comptoir Libanaise is a good one.
+I would recommend baring this chain in mind as the choices were plentiful.
 Our set menu had a choice of two starters, two mains, and a desert.

 My friend Lauretta and I (Lauretta writes a fabulous blog over at Home and Horizon) decided to go with a choice each, so that we could sample everything.
 If you decide to go along and try, I would advise doing this as honestly, you are missing a trick if you dont.
 We shared each dish, and the flavours and dishes worked so perfectly together.
 Lauretta is not a vegan, so it was fab to get her take on the menu too.